prane-eth/prane-eth/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my data structures skills
+- 🔭 I’m currently working on my DSA skills
-- 🌱 I’m currently learning Pythonm, Data Science, and Java
+- 🌱 I’m currently learning DSA
-- 👯 I’m looking to collaborate on Python
+- 👯 I’m looking to collaborate on anything
-- 🤔 I’m looking for help with Python, Java
+- 🤔 I’m looking for help with Career
-- 💬 Ask me about Python, Data Science, Linux
+- 💬 Ask me about Python, Data Science, Linux, Java, DSA
 - 📫 How to reach me: vhpraneeth2001@gmail.com